 Instructor and Researcher of Biblical Languages and Linguistics

 I have an avid interest in teaching the languages of the sacred literary texts, and teaching the texts themselves along with their background.
 I use a linguistically informed method to interpret the literature.
 My goal is to form an interpretation based upon a thorough analysis of the language, text and backgrounds related to the text.

 I have a PhD from the University of Manchester where my focus was on the Greek language and on the linguistic problem of verbal aspect, especially in how verbal aspect relates to the Greek Perfect tense-forms.
-The form of linguistics I typically use are corpus linguistics, historical linguistics, and diachronic linguistics.
+The forms of linguistics I typically use are corpus linguistics, historical linguistics, and diachronic linguistics.